365-2-50

 Monday 2nd October 2023

 What a lovely day.
 I keep forgetting that in my job I meet celebrities alongside interesting members of the public.
 I was observing an edition of Radio 4's Ramblings being recorded.
 It's a long time since I'd been on location and today it was a treat to not be producing.
 I could just relax as we walked around Oldbury On Severn with Mike Gunton talking to Clare Balding.
-I've known Mike for years during my NHU days, but until today I'd not met Clare.
-A lovely morning which ended at the Anchor pub in the village.
+I've known Mike for years during my NHU days, but until today I'd not met Clare, which is odd as for the last five years or more we've chatted regularly on email.
+It was a lovely morning which ended at the Anchor pub in the village.
 It is an interesting life.
-I'll enjoy the fizz Clare bought for me.
+I'll enjoy the fizz Clare bought for me as a thank you for all I'd done for her over the years.
+That was a lovely gesture, if a little embarrassing.

 Sunday 1 October 2023